Omardyab/reading-notes/read4.md

     //arthmatic operators + - * / **(power) %  etc

 ### ***Console***
-- Def:is important for deveolperss to get to know what is hapeninng
+- Def: is important for developers to get to know what is happening
 - Something we can use
-- show the errors if we have "usuful when there is a 1000 lines of code " Example var firstName = 'Omar';
+- show the errors if we have "useful when there is a 1000 lines of code " Example var firstName = 'Omar';
     console.log(x*z)
     console.log(firstName)